nccvector/raytracer-python/readme.md

 # Python implmentation of raytracer

 ## Running instruction:
-Run the filed from their directory.
+Run the files from their directory.
 There are seperate scene files for different material types, but you can combine them once you get hold of whats going on.

 #### Check images in output_results folder.